This post may contain affiliate links.

 - Fold in ¾ c chocolate chips.

-- Pour batter into a well greased bread pan and top with remaining chocolate chips.
+- Pour batter into a well greased bread pan or for easy removal, create a "sling" with parchment paper that spans the length of the pan and pops out each side (see how to here).
+Top with remaining chocolate chips.

 - Bake for 50-60 minutes or until a toothpick comes out clean.
 You can tent a piece of foil loosely over top in the last 20 minutes to keep the top from browning too much if preferred.
 Allow to cool before serving.